TRMC2/trmc2d/README.md

 and comment-out whichever lines you have to.

 Then type `make`.
-You will get tempd, interpolate.so and, unless you disabled it, expression.so.
+You will get trmc2d, interpolate.so and, unless you disabled it, expression.so.

 ## Running

-Type `tempd -d` as root, then connect a client to TCP port 5025.
+Type `trmc2d -d` as root, then connect a client to TCP port 5025.

-Or type `tempd -s` as root and talk to it at the keyboard.
+Or type `trmc2d -s` as root and talk to it at the keyboard.

 ## Files

 * README.md:          this file
 * doc/:               documentation directory
-  * protocol.html:    the tempd language
+  * protocol.html:    the trmc2d language
   * plugins.html:     writing plugins
 * Makefile:           needed for `make`
 * plugins/:           plugins for converting raw values to temperature